Uberspace/manual/source/basics-ssh.rst

 .. code-block:: console

-  [localuser@localhost ~]$ ssh eliza@dolittle.uberspace.de
+  [localuser@localhost ~]$ ssh isabell@stardust.uberspace.de
-  The authenticity of host 'dolittle.uberspace.de (ip.ip.ip.ip)' can't be established.
+  The authenticity of host 'stardust.uberspace.de (ip.ip.ip.ip)' can't be established.
   ED25519 key fingerprint is SHA256:DtwUpr0MzHCZBej70iWO9CyzxXRDPK3jr14PJPMQIP4.
   Are you sure you want to continue connecting (yes/no)? yes
-  Warning: Permanently added 'dolittle.uberspace.de,ip.ip.ip.ip' (ED25519) to the list of known hosts. eliza@dolittle.uberspace.de's password:
+  Warning: Permanently added 'stardust.uberspace.de,ip.ip.ip.ip' (ED25519) to the list of known hosts. isabell@stardust.uberspace.de's password:
-  [eliza@dolittle ~]$
+  [isabell@stardust ~]$

 What you're first seeing is the fingerprint of the host key of the server you're about to connect.
 Please check your `Datasheet <https://uberspace.de/dashboard/datasheet>`_ which shows the fingerprint you *should* be seeing here.